A DIY optical camera flash or camera trigger using a laser and basic timer circuit.

-The competed photodiode assembly with hot glue being used to hold the diode in place.
+The completed photodiode assembly with hot glue is used to hold the diode in place.

-The mounting arm for the unit was made by modifying an archery recurve bow stand.
-The perspex tubes were fitted to the existing bow string clips using hot glue and a clamp from a old chemistry set is being used to hold a pipette to drop the water past the sensors.
+The mounting arm for the unit was made by modifying the archery recurve bow stand.
+The perspex tubes were fitted to the existing bowstring clips using hot glue and a clamp from an old chemistry set is being used to hold a pipette to drop the water past the sensors.

 Initial test shots were done using a old Jessops Portaflash Digital Studio Kit flash unit.

 The next stage is to put the circuit into a plastic box and put a variable resistor on the side so I can adjust the time delay when triggering.
 I will then try the trigger on my Bowens Pro flashes as they have a much faster flash speed than the cheaper Jessops flashes.